Outdoor Lighting Ideas

 Photo via Bhg.com

-Floodlights (with a typical light width expanse of 40 feet) are better for tall trees (up to five bulbs of around 50 watts each).
-Bullet lights and spot lights have a narrow field and are therefore better for shorter trees (trees which are less than 20 feet tall only need a couple of 20 watt uplighters).
+Both have a narrow field, and are therefore better for shorter trees (trees that are less than 20 feet tall only need a couple of 20-watt uplighters).

 Photo via Putnamlandscaping.com